Structure the strategy

-Connect the intended claim to assumptions, evidence gaps, risks, and fallback positions.
+Connect the intended claim to the supporting studies, endpoints, evidence thresholds, assumptions, risks, and alternative paths.

-Connect the intended claim to assumptions, evidence gaps, risks, and fallback positions.
+Connect the intended claim to the supporting studies, endpoints, evidence thresholds, assumptions, risks, and alternative paths.

-Use the broader workspace to investigate the approved market, examine relationships, and retain the context that informs your regulatory choices.
+Use connected regulatory intelligence to investigate precedent, understand the approved landscape, and retain the context that informs development choices.

 Search approved products, indications, targets, companies, and regulatory timelines.